 b.))
 The aggregated floor area ((devoted to all processing)) of structures and areas for winery, brewery, distillery facility uses shall not exceed three thousand five hundred square feet, unless located in ((a building)) whole or in part in a structure designated as historic resource under K.C.C. chapter 20.62, in which case the aggregated floor area of structures and areas devoted to winery, brewery, distillery facility uses shall not exceed five thousand square feet.
 Decks that are not occupied and not open to the public are excluded from the calculation for maximum aggregated floor area;

 ((c.)) b.
-Structures and parking areas ((used for processing)) for winery, brewery, distillery facility uses shall maintain a minimum distance of seventy-five feet from interior property lines adjoining rural area and residential zones, unless located in a building designated as historic resource under K.C.C. chapter 20.62.
-As part of the review of a conditional use permit, the setback may be reduced to twenty-five feet if there is sufficient screening between the proposed use and adjacent rural area and residential zones; ((and
+Structures and parking areas ((used for processing)) for winery, brewery, distillery facility uses shall maintain a minimum distance of seventy-five feet from interior property lines adjoining rural area and residential zones, unless located in a building designated as historic resource under K.C.C. chapter 20.62; ((and

 d.)) c.
-Tasting and retail sale of products produced on site, and merchandise related to the products produced on-site, may be provided in accordance with state law.
-The area devoted to tasting shall be included in the aggregated floor area limitation in subsection B.((18.b.))17.a. of this section;
+Tasting and retail sale of products produced on-site, and merchandise related to the products produced on-site, may be provided in accordance with state law.
+The area devoted to on-site tasting or retail sales shall be included in the aggregated floor area limitation in subsection B.((18.b.))17.a. of this section;

 d.
 Off-street parking for the tasting and retail areas shall be limited to a maximum of one space per fifty square feet of tasting and retail areas;